 Are you depriving yourself of a wonderful tropical vacation ’cause you’re a Nervous Nellie?
 Have you found yourself suddenly alone and just can’t imagine taking a trip all by yourself?
 Are you dreaming of sitting by the pool with a margarita?
+Read on to find out how not to be nervous to travel alone even if you’re a Nervous Nellie.

 When Covid-19 hit I became totally isolated for almost a year.
 And I was super careful.
-I hardly ever went out of the house, even had my groceries delivered.
-And I wore a mask when I went out to get the mail.
+I hardly ever went out of the house and even had my groceries delivered.
+I wore a mask when I went out to get the mail.

 Then I said to myself, “OK if I can learn to use power tools and finish a basement, I can certainly go on a vacation.”
 And I did.
 Read on to see how I traveled alone for the first time.